 Green was the silence, wet was the light, the month of June trembled like a butterfly.

-I happen to like my homemade tzatziki better than store-bought, so I usually make it while the grill is heating up.
-It only takes 5 minutes.
 Quinoa is a fast grain to cook, so that goes on the stove as well while the grill heats up.
 Once the grill is hot, it really only takes a few minutes.
-And there’s very little clean up … no sheet-pan to wash, no skillet to scrub, no baking dish to soak- saving much time after dinner I’m finding.
+And there’s very little cleanup… no sheet-pan to wash, no skillet to scrub, no baking dish to soak- saving much time after dinner I’m finding.
 Plus, it’s glorious being outside right now.
 So dust off the grill and get it ready for summer!

 Preheat your grill.

-Thinly slice or dice the cucumber.
+Thinly slice or grate the cucumber.
 Chop up the fresh dill.

-Save the left over tzatziki for the week – I know you’ll find a hundred uses.
+Save the leftover tzatziki sauce for the week – I know you’ll find a hundred uses.

 Once the grilling is done, assemble the Grilled Salmon Tzatziki Bowls.